AbdelrahmanAmr3/earthstat/README.md

 * xEearthStat Workflow: [Google Colab](https://colab.research.google.com/github/AbdelrahmanAmr3/earthstat/blob/master/docs/examples/xES.ipynb),
 [Binder]()

+## Disclaimer:
+The library was constructed to assist the AgML community in completing the data preparation task for the "Regional Crop Yield Forecasting" project, and the library is still under development.
+However, please note that there could be potential errors or issues with the library that may not work correctly with your particular case.
+Use the library at your own risk and kindly inform me of any errors you come across.

 ## Introduction

-Inspired by my engagement with the AgML community's "Regional Crop Yield Forecasting" challenge, I created a Python library designed to set benchmarks for Machine Learning (ML) models.
+Inspired by my engagement with the AgML community's "Regional Crop Yield Forecasting" activity, I created a Python library designed to set benchmarks for Machine Learning (ML) models.
 The library presents an efficient workflow for extracting statistical information from big remote sensing and climate datasets.
 Currently, The library presents two workflows.
 First, for dealing with GeoTIFF files, as the main workflow of EarthStat.
 In addition, it presents a unique workflow for AgERA5 datasets, which gives the user the power to download a huge amount of different variables using CDS API, extended to extract and aggregate all downloaded data.
 EarthStat's workflows provide multiprocessing and GPU for parallel computation as an option.
 This library is particularly suited for creating statistical information datasets for ML models or for environmental analyses and monitoring.

 ## EarthStat Main Workflow
 This diagram illustrates the workflow of the geospatial data processing implemented in EarthStat from the initialized dataset to the created CSV file.